William C. Young: Career

-After his graduation from seminary, Clarke was a pastor for 23 years in numerous locations, including the Second Presbyterian Church in Covington, Kentucky, from 1866 to 1870; the First Presbyterian Church in Madison, Indiana, from 1870 to 1872; and the Fullerton Avenue Presbyterian Church in Chicago, Illinois, from 1872 to 1879.
+After his graduation from seminary, Young was a pastor for 23 years in numerous locations, including the Second Presbyterian Church in Covington, Kentucky, from 1866 to 1870; the First Presbyterian Church in Madison, Indiana, from 1870 to 1872; and the Fullerton Avenue Presbyterian Church in Chicago, Illinois, from 1872 to 1879.
 He left Chicago for Louisville, Kentucky, where he was named the first pastor of the new Central Presbyterian Church.
 In the intervening time between his stints in Covington and Madison, he traveled "extensively" in Europe and Palestine.
 On June 19, 1888, the Centre College Board of Trustees elected him to the position of president following the resignation of Ormond Beatty.
 After initially declining, he eventually accepted the position, becoming Centre's eighth president at the age of 46.
 He started in the position on September 5, 1888, and was formally inaugurated on October 9, 1889.
 As the expectation of the time was for the president to serve as a part of the faculty as well, Young taught moral philosophy and history during his time in office.